IshadP/Vault/content/1-Product Design/Conversational User Interface.md

 ### Enhanced User Engagement
 Simulate human-like interaction, creating a more natural environment.
 ### Pay Attention to User needs
 User goals, preferences and behaviour change when conversational agent is present.
+Certain norms to follow are:
+1. Clear error handling and error messages
+2. Allow undo, redo and cancellation.
+3. Provie help Assistance and Suggestions.

 ---